Friday, May 15, 2026

 Even though class projects are academic assignments, they still provide an opportunity to display your design skills.
 Whether it’s logo design, web design, or branding, these projects demonstrate your ability to think creatively, solve design problems, and apply design principles.

-These assignments are typically done under certain guidelines, deadlines, and sometimes client-like requirements, which can parallel real-world work situations.
+These assignments are typically done under certain guidelines, deadlines, and sometimes client-like requirements, which helps you understand what makes a good graphic designer in real-world scenarios.
 Class projects often push you to meet expectations while still allowing room for creativity, which can be appealing to employers.

 2. Shows Growth and Learning